 Electromagnetic shakers excite primarily at low frequencies and can be used to measure components such as the first bending mode of airframes or ship hulls.

 An impedance head is a transducer consisting of two sensing elements: a force gage, which references the force acting between the shaker input connection and the test item connection, while the accelerometer senses the acceleration on the shaker face.
 Wilcoxon’s electromagnetic shaker systems include a built-in impedance head.

 Matching networks provide the interface between power amplifiers and piezoelectric shakers, providing voltage increases to allow the shaker to be driven at its full voltage level.
 At very high frequencies, lower output voltages are used to better match the reactive load.

-The PA8HF and PA8HF-230 are designed to operate with all Wilcoxon piezoelectric and electromagnetic shakers, as well as both the N7FS and N8HFS matching networks.
+The PA10A and WST7B3 operate with Wilcoxon’s piezoelectric and electromagnetic shakers and matching networks.

 Test and measurement accelerometers are generally characterized by smaller size than industrial units and typically use a 10-32 coaxial connector to connect to measurement equipment.
 They often have more expansive specifications than general purpose accelerometers, such as larger acceleration ranges or broader frequency responses, allowing them to be used in more rigorous testing environments.